 Playing Handicap = (Course Handicap x Handicap Allowance) + Adjustment

 The adjustments reflect the difference in the scores that would be returned when “playing to Course Handicap” and depend on the format being played:

 - The difference in Course Rating for 18 hole Medals, Gross Score & Maximum Score

 - The difference in Par for 9 hole Medals, Gross Score & Maximum Score

 - The difference in the number of stableford points required to play to Course Handicap for 18 hole Stablefords & Par/Bogey

 - No adjustment is required in 9 hole Stablefords & Par/Bogey

 - In Texas Scrambles the medal adjustment is divided by the number of players in the team

-See Appendix N for further information, including Playing Handicap look-up tables.
+See Appendix N for further information and example calculations.